Want to use OpenTelemetry instead? Read these docs to get started!

 Download the JAR file from Maven.

-To send data from your system to Lightstep, you need to configure the agent to point to your Microsatellites.
+To send data from your system to Cloud Observability, you need to configure the agent to point to your Microsatellites.

 To configure the agent: